timchoh585/sccoogle/README.md

 #Updating the data

+You will need to be a collaborator to this project on github.
+Sign up for a github acount (FREE) and contact Tim to ask him for access.

-- Download the CSV file
+- Download the CSV file (CPS_Code_of_Conduct.csv)
 - Open in Numbers/Excel/Google Spreadsheets/ANYTHING ELSE
 - Update entries
 - Save it as a csv